rj00a/evenio/tutorial.md

 ```

 The UUID could still be changed using the `Insert` event, so let's raise an error if the UUID would be overwritten.

+Note that handlers listening for an `Insert` event will run _before_ the component is inserted on the entity.

 ```should_panic
 # use evenio::prelude::*;